The development of the Birth Control Pill:

 The Vatican reconsidered their ban on all artificial contraception:

-The results of the votes of these two commissions were leaked.
-It was therefore a significant shock to Catholics Pope Paul VI decided to proclaim the teaching on contraception unchanged and unchangeable (he did this in the release of the Humanae Vitae in 1968).
+Pope Paul VI, however, rejected the Commission’s recommendation.
+Instead he proclaimed the teaching on contraception unchanged and unchangeable (he did this in the release of the Humanae Vitae in 1968).

 Did Catholic women obey the Pope’s ban on contraception?